ARhackintosh/OC-Configs/README.md

 </div>

 ## English
-This repo has a couble of configs built by ARhackintosh to make config setup easier for new users.
+These are sample configs built by ARhackintosh to make config setup easier for new users.

+these configs are missing platform info and only have general settings. any settings which depend on hardware other than cpu gen (bios settings, mobo type, etc..) are on the user to complete.

-these configs are missing platform info and have incomplete settings. you will need to edit the config before using it. of course you will need to add your kexts and ssdt/dsdt to config too.
+you will need to edit the config before using it. of course you will need to add your kexts and ssdt/dsdt to config too.